About us

 and SA

-(24 months) and will tell us that the dog is healthy and a candidate
+the age of 2 years (24 months) and will tell us that the dog is

-We strongly urge all Poodle enthusiasts to learn more about these
+candidate for breeding.
+We strongly urge all Poodle enthusiasts

 |